xamarin/xamarin-macios/docs/website/mtouch-errors.md

 ### MT5217: Native linking possibly failed because the linker command line was too long (* characters).

-Native linking failed, and it's possible this occured because the linker command was too long.
+Native linking failed, and it's possible this occurred because the linker command was too long.

 Xamarin.iOS projects will often reference native symbols dynamically, which